gesinen/swatgesinenbackNodejs/README.md

 The developement application is inside the `\src` folder.
 The production application is in the `\build` folder.

-We use jsdoc to make the documentation, that is stored in `\doc` folder.aaa
+We use jsdoc to make the documentation, that is stored in `\doc` folder.

 ## Install